 “Enteraxol may be illegal in some states and the rest of the civilized world.

 Back to Woman walking in the park: “Enteraxol has made it possible for me to enjoy my life again.
-Ask your doctor about Enteraxol.
-If he or she does not immediately prescribe it, look for a doctor who will listen to you.
+Ask your doctor if Enteraxol is right for you.
+If he or she does not immediately prescribe Entaxerol, look for a doctor who will listen to you.
 It’s time someone did.”

 In his waning years, advertising legend Julian Koenig, whose claims to fame included what has been ranked by Ad Age as the greatest ad of the last century, the 1959 “Think Small” campaign for Volkswagen, gave an interview in which he discounted his enviable career in advertising by saying he was ashamed of having devoted his god-given talent to spreading lies.
 He concluded that all advertising is a lie.
 Then he died.

 Okay.
 Maybe the disillusioned rantings of a cranky nonagenarian.
 But I say, speak for yourself, Julian.